The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 Ask your doctor if you need any supplements.

-The cancer or some treatments for it (radiation, hormone therapy, chemo, or treatment vaccines) can make you feel wiped out.
-If you’re fatigued, you don't have energy to do your usual activities.
-It helps to:
+The cancer or some treatments for it, like radiation, hormone therapy, chemo, or vaccines, can make you feel wiped out.
+You can get some energy back if you:

-- Focus on your most important tasks and delegate.
+- Focus on your most important tasks and delegate the rest to friends and family

-If your cancer treatment gives you anemia (low red blood cell counts), that will make you fatigued, too.
-Your doctor may recommend supplements, drugs, or blood transfusions to help.
+If your cancer treatment gives you anemia (low red blood cell counts), you may also feel tired.
+Your doctor may suggest supplements, drugs, or blood transfusions to help.

 Nausea and Vomiting

-This often happens during chemotherapy.
-Both may also be side effects of vaccine therapy.
-The following tips can help:
+This often happens during chemotherapy and may also be a side effect of vaccine therapy.
+Try these tips:

 - Eat a light meal on treatment days.